 If you work with the right agent, it probably will NOT.
 They have the ability to communicate directly with insurance carriers before even submitting a formal application.
 Your exact health picture will be shopped to multiple companies to find the best fit that you CAN get approved for.

 If you cannot be approved for a fully underwritten insurance policy because of your lupus condition or for any other health conditions, your agent may suggest final expense insurance to coverial burial costs or a “guaranteed issue” life insurance policy.

-Although more expensive than traditional life insurance, a guaranteed issue policy has no health requirements.
+Although more expensive than traditional life insurance, a guaranteed issue policy has no health requirements (no exam life insurance).
 The insurance company will issue your policy automatically without regard to your health condition(s).
 There are some things with guaranteed issue insurance that you should know about in advance:

 - Higher cost of Insurance: Since the insurance company is accepting you as an unknown risk, the company is at a disadvantage and will charge you higher insurance rates.